esalle34/contentr/README.md

 <br/>
 - You must have installed node.js in your environnment at least version 14 or above and affiliated NPM.<br/>
 - You need a running mySQL server with at least version 8 or above.<br/>
-- Clone the project in your preferred folder, then execute "npm run install", and finally "npm run build-data".<br/>
+- Clone the project in your preferred folder, then execute "npm install".<br/>
 <br/>
 III.
 Configuration :<br/>
 <br/>